The-Wishlist-Co/docs/platformgeneratedevents.md

 ## **Customer Interaction**

+The TWC system is capable of capturing all wishlist and wishlist item interactions such as creations, updations and deletions made by the customer.
-System generating message based on the interactions made by the customer in their wishlist. such as Wishlist and items Created, Updated and Deleted.
-Each notification is preparing based on the event subscription that defined by the store using this API - [*Event Subscription Resource*](eventcollectorAPI.md#event-subscription-resource)
+Each notification is then prepared based on the status of the event subscription that is defined by the store using this [*Event Subscription Resource*](eventcollectorAPI.md#event-subscription-resource) API.

 ## **Price Drop**

-System generating messages on  price drop for each products in the customer wishlist and notifing the customer that the selected product price got droped
+The TWC system generates notifications based on  price drop for each product in the customer wishlist.

 ## **Low Stock**
-System generating messages on  low stock for each products in the customer wishlist and notifing the customer that the selected product stock is getting low and it will be outstock in next few hours
+The TWC system generates notifications based on low stock level for each product in the customer wishlist.
+The freaquency of this notifications is based on the depleating amount of stock.

 [Back to Top](#platform-generated-messages)